Rakuten-Advertising-Developers/Affiliate-for-Server-Side-GTM/README.md

-# Rakuten Advertising - Affiliate for Server-Side GTM
+# Rakuten Advertising - Affiliate Server-Side (Official)

-Supports the server side integration of the Rakuten Advertising affiliate tag.
+This is the official Rakuten release and supports the server-side integration of the Rakuten Advertising affiliate tag.

 Please refer to the integration guide for full details.